 Caraway seeds can also be used to season the stuffing in this recipe.

-- 2 lbs sauerkraut (preferably a good brand, such as Bubbies, that you would find in the refrigerated section of your grocery store)
+- 2 pounds sauerkraut (preferably a good brand, such as Bubbies, that you would find in the refrigerated section of your grocery store)

 - 1 large head green cabbage